Museum of Danish America: Expansion and the Jens Jensen Prairie Landscape Park

 On 22 September 2010, the Danish Villages of Elk Horn and Kimballton, Iowa, were selected to join the Iowa Great Places Program.
 Included in the Elk Horn-Kimballton Great Places proposal was the development of the Jens Jensen Prairie Landscape Park on the museum's grounds.
-Wayne Alwill, a farmer in Manning, Iowa, left the museum $1.3 million when he died in 2008.

 The Jens Jensen Prairie Landscape Park was designed in 2011 and installed the following year.
-Jens Jensen was a Danish immigrant, and the park emulates and celebrates "the life and work" of Jens Jensen (landscape architect).
+Jens Jensen was a Danish immigrant, and the park emulates and celebrates "the life and work" of Jens Jensen.
 The park is designed by Jens Jensen's great-great-grandson, also named Jens Jensen, and Bill Tishler, a professor emeritus of the University of Wisconsin-Madison and a Jensen scholar.
-The park incorporates native plants and includes two council rings, a trademark of Jensen landscapes.
+The park incorporates native plants and includes two council rings, two trademarks of Jensen landscapes.

 In 2013, a pergola exhibit with interpretive panels was installed near the entrance to the park.
 Later that year, nine pieces of Danish-designed outdoor fitness equipment was added along the recreational trail that winds through the park.
-A free mobile app is available through the manufacturer, Norwell USA, to help users find the park, demonstrate how to use the equipment, time and track activity, and share via Facebook.

 The park also includes a 0.6 mile paved pedestrian path, the Friends Walk, that runs from the museum's main building to Bedstemor's House.